henriknume/hallplatsen/README.md

 ## TODO:
 - ~~Add activity where its possible to choose location.~~
-- Let route number have the correct color (provided in API call).
+- Let route numbers have the correct color (provided in API call).
 - Create a logo.
-- Add a spinner while updating list.
+- Add a spinner while updating a station list.
-- Change layout to a cardlayout or similar.
+- Change layout to a cardlayout or similar where multiple stations can be viewed simultaneously.
+- MVP architecture.
+- Write some tests.